jonathanfox5/plot_vowel_space/README.md

 # Description

 This script enables a [vowel chart](https://en.wikipedia.org/wiki/IPA_vowel_chart_with_audio) to be plotted for a given speaker.
+It works with both diphthongs and monophthongs.

 It is a Python re-implementation of [Listen Lab's make_vowel_space](https://github.com/ListenLab/make_vowel_space/).
 Functional Changes:

 - Updated to allow processing of IPA symbols.
-- Removed the latin abbreviation to IPA in order to make it applicable to a wider range of applications.
+- Removed the latin abbreviation to IPA conversion in order to make it applicable to a wider range of applications.
-- The functionality to batch process files has also been added.
+- Added the functionality to batch process files.
-- Made more robust to Praat output issues.
+- Made the script more robust to Praat output issues.
 - Consistent graph scaling to allow comparison across speakers / studies.

 An example use case is given below.
 Comparing the two images, you can very quickly tell that most of my Italian vowels are _very roughly_ in the right place but my `u` vowel is out of place and my `e` vowel has a bit of a glide to it.
 Note for those comparing their own vowels: the exact frequencies vary depending on the individual speaker's voice and cultural background ([interesting video here](https://www.youtube.com/watch?v=TWRB443YrHI)).
 Therefore, you should be comparing the relative shape of the chart instead of the exact frequencies.